 For further information, visit or contact the Transfer Center located within the Office of Admissions and Advising (RCF-242; 443-518-1220; firstname.lastname@example.org).

-The Office of Records, Registration and Veterans’ Affairs (rrva) oversees all forms of registration, including online (myHCC) and in-person registration services.
-The office is also responsible for related processes such as enrollment verification, the posting of grades, and the issuance of official transcripts.
-RRVA administers the graduation process, including the graduation application process, issuance of diplomas and certificates, and commencement.
+The Office of Records, Registration and Veterans Affairs (rrva) oversees all forms of registration, including online (myHCC) and in-person registration services.
+The office is also responsible for related processes such as enrollment verification, the posting of grades, and the issuance of transcripts.
+RRVA administers the graduation process, including the graduation application process, issuance of diplomas and certificates, and Commencement.
 Students must provide a valid photo ID (preferably a student ID) in order to access services in person.

 More information is available through the RRVA website or by contacting the office directly (RCF-233; 443-518-1240; firstname.lastname@example.org).

-Howard Community College is particularly concerned with the academic, career and personal advancement of men and women who are veterans of the United States Armed Forces and their dependents.
-Veterans benefits are administered through RRVA.
-The office assists veterans, active duty military, and reservists.
-It also assists the dependents of veterans and active duty service members.
+HCC is particularly concerned with the academic, career and personal advancement of men and women who are active duty service members, veterans of the United States Armed Forces and their dependents.
+Veterans benefits and tuition assistance processes are administered through RRVA.

-Services include working with qualified students to initiate processes necessary to activate and maintain their education benefits, arrange participation in HCC’s Veterans Deferred Payment Plan (see page 26) and tutorial services (in addition to tutorial services the college provides to all students).
+Services include working with qualified students to initiate processes necessary to activate and maintain their education benefits, arrange participation in HCC’s Veterans Deferred Payment Plan, and tutorial services (in addition to tutorial services the college provides to all students).
 Veterans Affairs staff also facilitates access to other college services such as academic advising, financial assistance (including financial aid, scholarships and work-study; financial literacy), disability support services, personal and career counseling.

-The Office of Records, Registration and Veterans’ Affairs assists members of the Maryland National Guard with eligibility verification for tuition discounts.
+RRVA assists members of the Maryland National Guard with eligibility verification for in-county tuition rates and tuition discounts.
 It assists qualified spouses of active duty personnel with accessing Military Spouse Career Advancement Accounts (MyCAA).

 FINANCIAL AID SERVICES

-For a full overview of all the college’s services to help students pay for college, go to www.howardcc.edu/pay.
+For a full overview of all the college’s services to help students pay for college, go to howardcc.edu/pay.

 WELCOME AND INFORMATION CENTER